-Engineering is one of America’s most popular science, technology, engineering, and mathematics (STEM) majors.
-According to the National Center for Educational Statistics (NCES), enrollment in engineering programs spiked by 23 percent from 2008 to 2013.
 Engineering is a large scientific branch focused on the practical design and building of structures or machines.
 Web technology has made it possible for online students to earn their bachelor’s degree in engineering.
 Although some on-campus labs may be required, online engineering programs are primarily online for flexibility.
-That’s excellent news because engineering occupies 13 spots on PayScale’s highest-paying bachelor’s majors.
-Engineering graduates glean average early-career salaries from $61,100 to $101,000.
+Engineering is one of America’s most popular science, technology, engineering, and mathematics (STEM) majors.
 Studying engineering online will make you marketable for jobs in various well-paid specialties.
 So to help you as you look for the educational foundation, work experience, and other qualifications for employment as an engineer, we’ve outlined the Top 10 Online Bachelor of Engineering Degrees in the United States.

 To make our list, We began by researching the latest online education rankings published by the U.S. News and World Report.
 We looked for ranked colleges and universities with respected online bachelor’s degrees.
 Schools were narrowed down based on their availability of engineering education mainly online.
 All colleges had to be regionally accredited, but preference was given to those approved by the Accreditation Board for Engineering and Technology (ABET).
 Average yearly undergraduate tuition was recorded based on the NCES’ College Navigator database.
 Other important factors were class size, specializations, lab learning, financial aid, job placement, transferability, and faculty credentials.